 Cathy is an editor and contributing author of Orrick's trade secrets blog, Trade Secrets Watch, and regularly speaks and writes about trade secrets litigation.
 Cathy currently serves as the Co-Vice Chair of the Trade Secrets Interest Group of the California Lawyers Association's (formerly of the California State Bar) Intellectual Property Section.

 Cathy currently serves as the Hiring Partner for the San Francisco office.
 In addition, she is very involved in diversity and inclusion initiatives.
-She is Co-Chair of the Bay Area Asian American Bar Association Judiciary Committee and is also active in the California Minority Counsel Program, and the Firm's hiring, and recruiting committees.
-In addition, Cathy serves as the partner lead for the Firm's Asian American Affinity Group.
+She is Co-Chair of the Asian American Bar Association's Judiciary Committee and is also active in the California Minority Counsel Program.
+Cathy also co-leads the Firm's Asian American Affinity Group.

 Cathy's dedication to pro bono service was demonstrated by her work in an asylum merits hearing representing a Salvadoran religious activist persecuted by gangs in El Salvador.
 For her work on this matter, the Lawyers Committee for Civil Rights honored Cathy with the Father Cuchulain Moriarity Award.
 In addition, the Justice & Diversity Center of the Bar Association of San Francisco recognized Cathy as an Outstanding Volunteer in Public Service in 2014 through 2018 for her work with helping homeless clients remove outstanding warrants barring them from access to housing and employment.